ravensgate-tux/Discordianism_ksc/Inari_Rite_of_Longevity_and_Prosperity.md

 > Noble **Kami of Inari**,
 > Guardian of life, harvest, and fortune,
-> I come in friendship and respect.
+> I come humbly in friendship and respect.
 > May longevity and prosperity dwell between us.
 > So mote it be.